ibm-cloud-docs/vmwaresolutions/cr/cr_adding-nfs-storage.md

 {: #cr_addingnfs-prereq}

 * Do not add NFS storage from the VMware vSphere® Web Client.
 The changes that you make on the vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_full}} console.
-* IBM does not manage NFS file shares that you manually add to an instance.
+* {{site.data.keyword.IBM}} does not manage NFS file shares that you manually add to an instance.
 * You can add or remove NFS storage shares to or from an existing NFS or vSAN™ cluster.
 * If you mount {{site.data.keyword.cloud_notm}} Endurance NFS storage to your cluster, consider the following steps:
    * Ping the NFS server for the storage and note the subnet for the server IP address.